 - County Clerk

 Ask around about what is required for your to build a home on your chosen property.

 If you are under the jurisdiction of a building inspector, you need to contact them and communicate regularly.

 It is easy to assume that government rules and regulations are only there to impede you as a free citizen, but I highly encourage you to view your local building inspector as a friend and resource.
 Your inspector WANTS you to build your house.
 YOU want to build your house.
 You are on the same team and need to work together to make sure you end up with a house that is not just “code approved”, but safe, strong, and reliable for decades to come.

 3. Have a deep knowledge of your building method and plans.

-Between these books and attending a building workshop with Rob and Jaki Roy, we were able to gain a confidence in the technique enough to have meaningful and educated conversations with code officials.
-This is important because our inspector said on multiple occasions that Mark’s knowledge of the building process made him feel much more comfortable with our project and therefore more willing to help us through the permitting process.
+Between these books and attending a building workshop with Rob and Jaki Roy, we were able to gain confidence in the technique.
+This meant we could have meaningful and educated conversations with code officials.
+This is important because our inspector said on multiple occasions that our knowledge of the building process made him feel much more comfortable with our project and therefore more willing to help us through the permitting process.

-THE MOST HELPFUL BOOK WE USED FOR MEETINGS WITH OUR BUILDING INSPECTOR IS CORDWOOD AND THE CODE, WHICH YOU CAN PURCHASE HERE FOR $26.
+THE MOST HELPFUL BOOK WE USED FOR MEETINGS WITH OUR BUILDING INSPECTOR IS CORDWOOD AND THE CODE, WHICH YOU CAN PURCHASE HERE.

 Worth.
 Every.
 Penny.
 This book guides you through the common concerns that code officials are likely to have with cordwood masonry and how to address them.